- Population: 17 million

-Habitat for Humanity the Netherlands was founded in April 1993 with the primary goal to raise funds for Habitat for Humanity’s projects globally and to recruit volunteers to build houses for people in need of decent housing worldwide.
-The national office is located in Haarlem, an ancient city close to Amsterdam.
-Its board of directors consists of members from churches, the construction industry, banking and advertising.
+Habitat for Humanity Netherlands was founded in April 1993 with the goal to raise funds and awareness for Habitat’s work worldwide.
+The national office is located in Amsterdam.
+Its board of directors consists of members from the construction industry, banking and advertising.

 How Habitat for Humanity works in the Netherlands

 Habitat for Humanity Netherlands raises funds to support Habitat projects globally.
 Its main donors and partners are from the corporate sector, with a strong link to financial and construction businesses.
 In addition, Habitat Netherlands partners with all types of donors, sponsors and supporters, including individual donors, service clubs, and development organizations.

 How Habitat Netherlands addresses the need around the world

 Since 1993, Habitat for Humanity Netherlands has supported projects in over 30 countries.
 In Nepal, for example, Habitat Netherlands supports a special project that empowers women by training them to cultivate bamboo for the production of eco-friendly and sustainable houses.
 In Cambodia, a rural water project is supported, providing clean drinking water solutions for both the local communities and schools.
 In Lesotho, Habitat Netherlands contributes to the Orphans and Vulnerable Children’s project, securing decent and simple housing for this extremely vulnerable group.